-Carriage houses are NOT allowed in hazardous areas.
+Carriage houses are NOT allowed in hazardous areas without a geotch evaluation.
 Find the Hazard Development Permit Area in the Official Community Plan.

 Review the Getting Started page for frequently asked questions and the potential benefits of accessory dwelling units.